 The VIASA has a single instrument cluster, and a flat steering wheel rather than the conical wheel of the later Bravos.
 See also the Perkins diesel engine (80K JPEG) and the underside (80K JPEG).

-See more Jeeps in Spain on CJ3B.info.
+See also more Jeep sunbathing in Willys Loses its Way on CJ3B.info.

 Return to Jeeps Around the World.